 Aerospace & Defence

-More than 30% of Canada’s top defence companies are in Nova Scotia
+Home to 35% of Canada’s top defence companies

 Nova Scotia attracts globally recognized companies working in naval defence, shipbuilding, sonar and sensing, in-service support, cyber security and training and simulation.